jdimauro/witch-lights/docs/README.md

 Final checks:

 Check all the ground and power lines to make sure they aren't shorted anywhere down the line.
 Test the final terminal board against the arduino enclosure.
 If there are no shorts, turn on the power.
-Check the power terminals on the final board; it should show 5 volts.
+Check the power terminals on the final board; it should show between 5 and 3.5 volts.
+Preferably 5 if there are no NeoPixel strips attached yet.

 ### Connect NeoPixels